-- Reishi mushroom – this has become really popular as a supplement and is claimed to cure almost anything, however it’s extremely antiandrogenic.
+- Reishi mushroom – this has become really popular as a supplement and is claimed to cure almost anything, however, it’s extremely antiandrogenic.

 - Fenugreek – this is a major ingredient in most of the T-boosters on the market.
-Slightly increases testosterone, but at the expense of DHT.
+Slightly increases testosterone but at the expense of DHT.

 - Saw palmetto – this is also a key ingredient in many testosterone boosting supplements.
 It’s a 5-a blocker, only boosting T by lowering DHT.

-- White peony – sold as immune system booster and also used as ornamental plant.
+- White peony – sold as immune system booster and also used as an ornamental plant.
 Shows antiandrogenic activity by blocking the androgen receptors.